- General safety

 SFU does not recycle glass chemical containers or other laboratory glass waste.

-Ensure all chemical containers are triple rinsed before placing them in the glass waste box.
+Ensure all chemical containers are triple rinsed before placing them in the glass waste box or regular waste stream (for non glass items).
 Collect rinsates for disposal in an appropriate waste stream.

 For glass contaminated with infectious materials, autoclave or adequately disinfect prior to disposal.